Tea guides

 - office or hospitality serving

-If green tea feels light and white tea feels refined, black tea usually feels dependable.
+If green tea feels lighter and white tea feels more refined, black tea usually feels dependable.
+It is the tea many households reach for when they want continuity more than novelty.

 White tea: delicate and elevated

-White tea is often chosen for quieter, more refined tea moments.
-It can feel softer and more premium, which makes it useful for customers who want a slightly more curated tea shelf.
+White tea is often chosen for quieter, softer, and more curated tea moments.
+It can feel more premium in mood, which makes it especially useful for customers who want a tea shelf with some refinement rather than only familiarity.

 When white tea fits best